jessiegibson/debugging-errors-readme-001/README.md

 ## Argument Errors

 Argument errors occur when methods are passed too few or too many arguments.
-For instance, let's say you have a simple method, called `calculate_interest_over_first_year`, which takes the value of a loan and find the amount of interest that accumumlates over the loan's first year given that the annual interest rate is 5.25%:
+For instance, let's say you have a simple method, called `calculate_interest_over_first_year`, which takes the value of a loan and finds the amount of interest that accumulates over the loan's first year given that the annual interest rate is 5.25%:

 ```ruby
 def calculate_interest(loan_amount)